anvilproject/anvil-portal/content/learn/mooc/use-case-gwas.md

 * Explain how AnVIL makes this research easier.

 ## Slides

-The slides for this tutorial are are located [here](https://docs.google.com/presentation/d/1IYbFuJRvGRR0mIgsrzvKShUD21DKMq9w7FMEKGuSC14).
+The slides for this tutorial are located [here](https://docs.google.com/presentation/d/1IYbFuJRvGRR0mIgsrzvKShUD21DKMq9w7FMEKGuSC14).